dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 **Amazon S3 and Amazon EMR and Spark for Trial Data Warehouse Platform**

 This is a trial system involving Data Scientists and Data Analysts but with a large amount of data.
-By selecting Amazon EMR and Spark as the platform for Data Scientists this provides them with plenty of flexibility and a platform suitable for the size of the data set plus support for several machine learning algorithms as well the potential to explore graph databases and associated algorithms.
+By selecting Amazon EMR and Spark as the platform for Data Scientists this provides them with plenty of flexibility and a platform suitable for the size of the data set plus support for several machine learning algorithms and the potential to explore graph databases and associated algorithms.
 The Data Science team is a small group so access to the system is more easily managed than for the Data Analysts.

-Given the focus on individual US states, it is simple for relevant people in the Data Team to generate low cost csv files on a per state basis using Spark for the Data Analysts to investigate the current Data Warehouse data.
-Alternatively, if the Data Analysts wanted more flexibility to work across larger sets of data the partitioning of the data and use of parquet as a storage format is well suited to using Amazon Athena and SQL-style querying that the analysts have some basic familiarity with while still keeping costs under control.
+Given the focus on individual US states, it is simple for relevant people in the Data Team to generate smaller csv files on a per state basis using Spark.
+These smaller files can be used by the Data Analysts to investigate the current Data Warehouse data for its suitability.
+Alternatively, if the Data Analysts wanted more flexibility to work across larger sets of data, the partitioning of the data and use of parquet as a storage format is well suited to using Amazon Athena and SQL-style querying that the analysts have some basic familiarity with while still keeping costs under control.
 This is a good option for larger scale exploratory work on the trial Data Warehouse.

 Once feedback has been received and any schema or aggregation changes implemented it would be possible to update the data pipeline to load the data warehouse into Amazon Redshift.
 In fact, by running the pilot study in the Amazon environment this opens up many options moving forward.

-Finally, another influencing factor in the choice of Amazon S3 as the final storage platform for the data was the low cost of this solution compared to a Redshift implementation at the outset.
+Finally, another influencing factor in the choice of Amazon S3 as the final storage platform for the data was the low cost of this solution compared to a Redshift implementation at this trial stage.

 **Parquet format files**

 Parquet format files are an efficient means of storing the data for the trial data warehouse for several reasons:

  * the data is compressed which reduces costs
- * although writing of parquet files can be slow, reading is very quick which is a suitable for this write once-read many times scenario
+ * although writing of parquet files can be slow, reading is very quick which is a suitable for this write-once-read-many times scenario
  * the data can be partitioned which can make reading of the data efficient.
 This is particularly useful when users are only interested in very clearly defined subsets of data such as individual US states
  * columnar storage improves the efficiency of data reads when filtering by column values
  * data can be appended which is useful in this scenario where data is being processed in months